-The Towson United Methodist Church is an L-shaped structure, with the main sanctuary on a north-south axis.
-It has a 3-manual, 48-range 2,790-tube Casavant pipe organ, including seven 16-foot rows.
-Hearing devices are available during worship.
-Towson Dining has a kitchen dedicated to kosher food in Newell Dining Hall that has been certified by Star K of Baltimore.
-The church now calls itself Towson Church with a Sunday worship service that combines the traditional and the contemporary.
+The Towson United Methodist Church is a large and historic church located in the Hampton subdivision of Towson, Maryland.
+It is an L-shaped structure, with the main sanctuary on a north-south axis.
+The church has a 3-manual, 48-range 2,790-tube Casavant pipe organ, including seven 16-foot rows.
+Hearing devices are available during worship services.